MattPickard/Project_Portfolio/Turbofan Engine Life Estimations/README.md

     - RUL uses a linear activation function.

-For the optimizers I used AdamW with an exponential decay learning rate scheduler.
+For optimizers I used AdamW with an exponential decay learning rate scheduler.
 This approach allows the learning rate to decrease as the model trains, which promotes more efficient and stable learning.
 For losses, I used a binary crossentropy for the health state prediction and a custom loss function for RUL that functions similarly to mean squared error, but penalizes overestimations:

 <p align="center">
   <img src="https://github.com/MattPickard/Data-Science-Portfolio/blob/main/Images/custom_loss.png?raw=true" alt="Custom Loss Function" style="width: 50%;">
 </p>

-The idea behind the custom loss function stems from NASA's evaluation metric that penalizes overestimations.
-This makes sense as overestimations may lead to late maintenance and are more dangerous.
-By penalizing overestimations, the RUL model did better on NASA's evaluation metric however it performed worse on the root mean squared error metric.
-So I landed on using a small penalty weight of .05 to balance performance of the two metrics.
+The idea behind the custom loss function stems from NASA's evaluation metric that slightly penalizes overestimations more than underestimations.
+This makes sense as overestimations may lead to delayed maintenance.
+By using this loss function, the RUL model did better on NASA's evaluation metric, however, it performed worse on the root mean squared error metric.
+So I used a small penalty weight of .05 to balance performance of the two metrics.

 While these models were fun to build, I really only needed their trained convolutional blocks to serve as feature extractors for the CatBoost models.
 So, let's go to the next step!